Six Tips for Wives With Hot Flashes Whose Husbands Have Cold Feet

 When spouses become polar opposites

 One of the symptoms that most menopausal women find they have in common is hot flashes.
 This happens when your body begins to heat up as if someone turned up the furnace.
 Because this is internal, no one else can feel it, and therein lies the frustration.
 As many aging women are experiencing the change of life, their husbands may be dealing with something that is completely different.
-A spouse who has been diagnosed with diabetes, peripheral artery disease, low blood, or other health related illness may find that he is always colld The bottom line to this is decreased blood circulation and it can wreak havoc on married couples.
+A spouse who has been diagnosed with diabetes, peripheral artery disease, low blood, or other health related illness may find that he is always cold.
+The bottom line to this is decreased blood circulation and it can wreak havoc on married couples.
+This leaves spouses on opposite ends of the spectrum.

 1. Separate but equal spouses